ravening/go-cloudstack/README.md

 ## License

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>

+## Adding new API's

+1. Add the api name in `generate/layout.go`

+2. Add the api parameters and response definition in `generate/listApis.json`

+3. Build the package using `go build generate/generate.go generate/layout.go`

+4. Generate the code using `./generate/generate`